GRAB YOUR CAMERA & EXPLORE

 Big Darby Headwaters Nature Preserve

 The 900-acre Big Darby Headwaters Nature Preserve encompasses floodplain forests, wetlands and prairies.
 Fed by a complex of underground seeps, the springs and streams formed at the preserve influence the health of

 Big Darby Creek—one of the Midwest’s most biologically diverse aquatic systems.
 The watershed also

 supports the water quality of the Scioto River, which is an important source of drinking water.

-In 2011, the Conservancy completed an effort to restore the headwaters of Big Darby Creek to re-create its natural meandering flow by reversing decades of channel modifications made for farm drainage and highway construction.
-The restoration effort helps to ensure that Big Darby Creek will continue to support both the people and wildlife that depend on it.
+The Nature Conservancy recently completed an effort to restore the headwaters of Big Darby Creek by reversing decades of channel modifications made for farm drainage and highway construction.
+The restoration effort helps to ensure that Big Darby Creek will continue to support both people and wildlife.

 What to See and Do